kdurance/100-days-of-code/log.md

 It took me a while, but I was finally able to fix my font rendering issue.
 It's so exciting that I can add my own fonts now instead of using boring defaults.
 I'm finding that images can be tricky to work with.
 One image I wanted to use for my "About Me" header was just too big.
 Tomorrow I'm going to have to look into compressing images or forcing background images to shrink to fit a grid track.
 I ended up using a different background image and ended up liking it a lot so we'll see what I decide to use.<br><br>

+#### Day 44: March 26, 2021
+Worked on the design and layout for one of my personal website pages.

+**Thoughts**:
+Struggling with my design more than on my last site because this is my personal site and I'm making a statement about myself.
+Decided to take a break and reach out to a friend and fellow web dev for some advice.<br><br>